Schatten-von Neumann classes of integral operators: Introduction

 The problem of finding such criteria on different kinds of domains is classical and has been much studied, e.g. the paper \cite{bs:sing} by Birman and Solomyak is a good introduction to the subject.
 In particular, it is well known that the smoothness of the kernel is related to the behaviour of the singular numbers.
 In a recent paper \cite{dr:suffkernel} the authors have established sufficient sharp kernel conditions for operators on $L^2(M)$ for a compact manifold $M$.

-We note that already some results of Birman and Solomyak \cite{bs:sing} can be extended to compact manifolds but our approach allows one to be flexible about sets of variables in which one imposes the regularity of the kernel and also establish results in the most general setting.
 In order to obtain criteria for general Schatten-von Neumann classes we will use the well-known method of factorisation introduced by Gohberg and Krein (cf. \cite[Chap.
 3, Section 10]{gokr}).
 Some applications of this method have been developed by O'Brien in \cite{OBrien:test} and in \cite{OBrien:test2} for applications to trace formulae of Schr{\"o}dinger operators.
 The factorisation method has also been applied by the authors in \cite{dr:suffkernel} in order to obtain Sobolev regularity conditions for kernels on closed manifolds.
 The main result of \cite{dr:suffkernel} has been recently applied in \cite{sm:dlay} for the study of the distribution of eigenvalues for the double layer potential on flat curves and its relation with isoperimetrical inequalities.

 There is an extensive literature on Schatten-von Neumann properties for specific integral operators.
 A characterisation of the membership in Schatten-von Neumann classes for Hardy operators has been established by Nowak in \cite{kn:sch}.
 Lower bounds for the Schatten-von Neumann norms for Volterra integral operators have been obtained in \cite{edstep:sch}, \cite{step:sch}.
-Schatten-von Neumann classes of pseudo-differential operators in the setting of the Weyl-H\"or\-man\-der calculus have been considered in \cite{Toft:Schatten-AGAG-2006}, \cite{Toft:Schatten-modulation-2008}, \cite{Buzano-Toft:Schatten-Weyl-JFA-2010}.
+Schatten-von Neumann classes of pseudo-differential operators in the setting of the Weyl-H\"or\-man\-der calculus have been considered in \cite{Toft:Schatten-AGAG-2006}, \cite{Toft:Schatten-modulation-2008}, \cite{Buzano-Toft:Schatten-Weyl-JFA-2010} and for anharmonic oscillators in \cite{anh:cdr}.
 Schatten-von Neumann classes on compact Lie groups and $s$-nuclear operators on $L^p$ spaces from the point of view of symbols have been respectively studied by the authors in \cite{dr13:schatten} and \cite{dr13a:nuclp}.

 In the subsequent part of the present paper we establish a characterisation of Schatten-von Neumann classes for operators from $L^2(\mu_1)$ into $L^2(\mu_2)$ for general integral operators on general measure spaces.